THE NIGHT SKATE

 “Oh, hush.
 I’m doing no such thing.”

 The itinerant female pair tittered excitedly and called a watchful, plain-garbed man of middling age with a well-groomed beard and a strange machine slung over his shoulder, who waited several paces distant beneath the cool harbourage of a vendor’s veranda.
-The bearded man advanced, conversing briefly with the woman called Cecelia before casting a curious glance to Silifrey, Hulmarra and Valyncort.
-The man then unslung the machine, raised it with ginger, practiced acuity toward Cecelia and her friend, posed one to each side of the wolf-caped soldier.
+The bearded man advanced, conversed briefly with the woman called Cecelia, cast a curious glance to Silifrey, Hulmarra and Valyncort, then unslung the machine, raised it with ginger, practiced acuity toward Cecelia and her friend, posed one to each side of the canine-caped soldier.
 “Excellent, excellent, yes, a splendid pose.
 A little to the left my dear.
-There.
 Hold.
 Just like that.
 Perfect.”
 The entrant’s device emanated a hum and a series of swift clicks, followed succinctly thereafter by a bright flash of light.
 The man removed a small stiff piece of paper from the back of the device, shook it, bobbed with satisfaction then strode forth and held up the device-ejected article for Valyncort and his two admirers to observe.

 “Its perfect, Lazlo.”